Obvio

 (Each Zoom Room will need a separately attached event within AEvent.
 We'll get into that in the next tutorial).

-In order to add your Obvio Event Integration you will need to first navigate to Integrations within AEvent, click Add Integration and then search / select Obvio.
+In order to add your Obvio Event Integration, you will need to first navigate to Integrations within AEvent, click Add Integration, and then search / select Obvio.

-Then name your integration as you see fit, and click 'Add'
+Then name your integration as you see fit, and click 'Add.'

-When you click on 'Add' a pop-up will appear.
+When you click on 'Add,' a pop-up will appear.

-Now please open a second tab and login to your Obvio account.
-Then open the event you are working with.
+Now, please open a second tab and log in to your Obvio account.
+Then, open the event you are working with.

-And navigate to Attendees ➜ Services
+And navigate to Attendees ➜ Services.

 Within Attendee Services, you need to click on Access tokens, then Create (if you have not already created an Access token for this event.